Upcoming Graduate Research Symposium

 - Departments may nominate up to five individuals, taking into account diversity within the Department.

-- The Chair and Co-Chair of the Symposium will select participants on the basis of a résumé, a synopsis of research accomplishments and a letter of recommendation from the student's advisor.
+- The Co-Chairs of the Symposium will select participants on the basis of a résumé, a synopsis of research accomplishments and a letter of recommendation from the student’s advisor.

 - Women and underrepresented minority candidates are encouraged to apply.